Find out if this Sky alternative offers value for money.

 Lots of smart TVs and smart sticks will have a NOW TV app built-in, and this is the easiest way to watch NOW TV.
 Alternatively NOW TV can be streamed via your computer, phone or tablet (and downloaded to the latter two).

-You can register your account on an unlimited number of devices though you can only watch on one at a time unless you pay for the Boost membership.
-This increases that limit to three simultaneous streams.
+You can register your account on an unlimited number of devices though you can only watch on one at a time unless you pay for one of the Boost memberships.

 I watch on my Samsung TV in the lounge, or via a Roku stick connected to the bedroom TV.
 You can also get the app on devices and TV such as LG, Amazon Fire Sticks, Xbox X or S, Playstation 4 or 5 and more.
 Here’s the latest list of supported devices.